ryenski/heneise.com/now.md

 ### Business

-* Currently working as a software engineer for [Swan Bitcoin](http://swanbitcoin.com).
+* Currently working as a senior software enginer for [SRS Acquiom](http://srsacquiom.com)
-* [MemberDrive.org](https://MemberDrive.org) is still a side project but becoming more than that since I took on a business partner to help spin up the marketing flywheel.
+* [MemberDrive.org](https://MemberDrive.org) is my side hustle but becoming more than that since I took on a business partner to help spin up the marketing flywheel.
 MemberDrive is a fundraising platform that helps charities build recurring revenue through memberships.
 Members ❤️ MemberDrive.
 * I’m freelancing through my agency [Booster Stage](https://boosterstage.net).
 I help nonprofit organizations create online payment systems.
 * I sold my previous business, Donor Tools, to my partners in 2015.
+* Just finished a short tenure as a software engineer for [Swan Bitcoin](http://swanbitcoin.com).

 ### Family

-*   Last year we went to Haiti for a three-month missionary experience.
+*   In 2021 we went to Haiti for a three-month missionary experience.
 Check out our blog [heneisefamily.substack.com](https://heneisefamily.substack.com).
 *   Bethany is homeschooling our kids.

 ### Hobbies